Soma Reality

 One of the community board wireframes I designed

-To ensure continuous improvement, I will conduct user testing with our moderators and keep my feedback channels open.
-This will allow myself to gather valuable insights and make iterative adjustments to the system.
+To ensure continuous improvement, I will conduct usability testing with our moderators and keep feedback channels open.
+This will allow me to gather valuable insights and make iterative adjustments to the system.
 We will also continue to assess the content reported to us and add more features as needed for specific use cases.

 thank you for making it this far!